mechmotum/mechmotum.github.io/content/dygert-crash.rst

 Did Chloé Dygert experience wobble/shimmy?
 ==========================================

-After watching Dygert's crash frame by frame, we make some observations:
+After watching Dygert's crash frame-by-frame, we make some observations:

 - She's likely traveling at a speed between 9 m/s (32 km/h, 20 mph) and 13 m/s
   (47 km/h, 29 mph)
+- She is not pedaling during the event.
 - She is initially bounced from her seat and the oscillation builds with her disconnecting more and more from the seat.
-This left her fully connected to the bike only at the time trial bars and at the pedals.
-She also isn't pedaling.
+This left her fully connected to the bicycle only at the time trial bars and at the pedals.
 - The magnitudes of the steer and roll angles during oscillation are of similar magnitude.
 - The frequency of oscillation is approximately 4.2 Hz.

-The last two points would seem to indicate that this isn't wobble/shimmy; at least not the definition espoused by the academic literature.
+The last two points would seem to indicate that this isn't wobble/shimmy; at least not by the definition espoused by the academic literature.
 The frequency is half what it should be and it isn't steer dominant.
 The video of Dygert shows clearly different oscillations than that shown in the "Bicycle Shimmy" video.
 We aren't likely seeing wobble/shimmy in Dygert's crash.

 Here is a video that has similarities to Dygert's oscillation.
 In this video, the rider's pelvis seems fairly firmly connected to the seat.
-The oscillations are similar in magnitude for steer and roll and a frame-by-frame analysis estimate gives a 2 Hz oscillation frequency.
+The oscillations are similar in magnitude for steer and roll and a frame-by-frame analysis estimate gives a 2 Hz oscillation frequency, which also doesn't fit the bill to be wobble/shimmy.
+Interestingly, it occurs with the more solid seat-rider coupling.

 .. raw:: html